This document sets out the basic requirements of business sale agreement for an asset sale.

 - indemnities required from the seller (including the seller indemnifying the buyer for any tax liability);

-- the operational methods used to transfer each asset from seller to purchaser (eg, how the seller will transfer to the purchaser individual supply arrangements (including communication supply agreements such as telephone and email connections), customer contracts, real property, leasing arrangements and material contracts of the business);
+- the operational methods used to transfer each asset from seller to purchaser (eg, how the seller will transfer to the purchaser individual supply arrangements, customer contracts, real property, leasing arrangements and material contracts of the business);

 - how goodwill will be transferred;